Taina-conde/CS622-TripointProject/README.md

 # Tripoint : A Points System for Credit Cards
 This project concerns a points system for credit card purchases.
 The users accumulate points by making purchases with their credit cards.
-The point value depends on the credit card they used, and the category of the purchase (dining, travel, online shopping, and grocery).
-For every purchase the user makes, the system collects information about the credit card used and the category of the purchase, and then calculates the points earned and adds them to the overall sum of points in the user’s account.
+The point value depends on the credit card they used, the category of the purchase (dining, travel, online shopping, and grocery), and the transaction’s amount.

+For every purchase the user registers, the system collects information about the credit card used and the category of the purchase.
+Then, it calculates the points earned and adds them to the overall sum of points in the user’s account.
 The goal of the user is to eventually redeem these points for travel.
-This points system will be called Tripoint.
+This points system is called Tripoint.

 ## Documentation